Baylor > Health Center > Services Available > Meningitis Vaccine FAQ's for Faculty

 A: The student must fill out a Texas Health Department Exemption Form and have this form notarized and sent in to the health center.
 This form states that the student or parents are conscientious objectors and the ’meningococcal vaccine’ block must be checked on this form.
 If it is not on the list, the parent should add it and check it prior to having the form notarized.

 Q: Must all students take the vaccine?

 A: No, students may opt out by filling out a waiver that they request from Texas State Department of Health Services.
 Alternatively, they may send a letter to the health center from a US-licensed physician stating that it would be injurious to their health to receive the vaccine.

 Q: How will I know if students have/have not gotten the vaccine?

 A: The students will not be allowed to register for classes until the requirement is met.

 Q: Will students be able to attend my class if they have not received the vaccine?

-A: The only way a student will be able to attend class without the vaccine is by filling out the declination form available at: Declination Affidavit.
+A: The only way a student will be able to attend class without the vaccine if they live on campus is to fill out the declination form available at: Declination Affidavit.
 They will not be on class rolls if they are not compliant with the requirement and must not be allowed to attend class.

 Q: Will the Baylor Health Center administer the vaccine?

-A: The meningitis vaccination (Menveo) is available in the Health Center by appointment.
+A: The meningitis vaccination (Menactra) is available in the Health Center by appointment.
 Students may call 254-710-1010 or log onto My Health to set up an appointment time to see the nurse.
-The cost is $100.
+The cost is $145.